USA women sweep Kazakhstan in Olympic qualification opener

-The USA women’s national volleyball team took the first step toward earning a spot in the 2020 Olympics on Friday night, sweeping Kazakhstan 25-17, 25-10, 25-10 in both teams’ opening match of the Tokyo Qualification Tournament.
+The USA women’s national volleyball team took the first step toward earning a spot in the 2020 Tokyo Olympics on Friday night, sweeping Kazakhstan 25-17, 25-10, 25-10 in both teams’ opening match of the qualification tournament in Bossier City, Louisiana.

 “I like what we did.
 The focus was really on our side of the net,” Kiraly said in a post-match interview with USA Volleyball.
 “There was some unknowns.
 We didn’t know much about this Kazakhstan team, and we learned and got better as we went.
 They battled early and eventually we wore them down with some very good serving, but tonight we were really taking pride in being good on our side of the net.”

 Outside hitter Kelsey Robinson led the USA with 13 points (11 kills and two blocks) against Kazakhstan, which is ranked No. 23 in the world.
-Michelle Bartsch Hackley earned the second starting outside hitter spot, tallying eight points in the match.
+Michelle Bartsch Hackley earned the second starting outside hitter spot and had eight points.

 “We take great pride as USA to be a really great ball-control team, to be great in passing and giving our setters time when we’re digging the ball,” Robinson said to USA Volleyball.
 “We train that every single day, every single week, and it really shows when we come out here on the court.”

-In the middle, Tori Dixon ranked second on the team with 10 points (six kills, two blocks, and two aces), while Haleigh Washington scored four before being replaced by Dana Rettke (two points) prior to the third set.
+In the middle, Tori Dixon had 10 points (six kills, two blocks, and two aces), while Haleigh Washington scored four before being replaced by Dana Rettke (two points) before the third set.

-“We tried to play as clean as possible focusing on our side of the net,” Dixon said in an interview with the Shreveport Times.
+“We tried to play as clean as possible focusing on our side of the net,” Dixon told the Shreveport Times.
 “Kazakhstan has a lot of new, young players, so we didn’t know what they would throw at us.
 I’m happy that we took care of business.”

 Opposite Annie Drews, the recently crowned MVP of the 2019 Volleyball Nations League, started and contributed nine points, but got a chance to rest in the third set while current University of Cincinnati star Jordan Thompson subbed in and quickly scored six points.